keenser/loadsniffer/README.md

 Find media resources from web pages using youtube-dl which can be sended to media renderers.
 Uses torrentstream module to get access to media resources inside torrents.
 Uses websocket(autobahn) to communicate with chrome extension

+On server side(your home media server):

+$ sudo apt-get install python-libtorrent python-autobahn python-livestreamer

+$ sudo pip install youtube-dl Cohen

+$ ./mrc.py &

+On client side(your notebook):

+goto http://<serverip>:8882 (manage torrents only)

+or add current project directory as chrome extencion for grab media resources from web pages

 # torrentstream.py
-Uses libtorrent and twisted.web to stream files inside torrents over http
+Uses libtorrent and twisted.web to stream files inside torrents over http.
+Can be used as standalone server.

 Example:

    $ torrentstream.py &